 Arm lift recovery typically lasts several weeks.
 Before scheduling your surgery, think through what time of year makes the most sense for you to undergo this procedure.
 If you typically get summers off of work, then summer might be a great time for you to recover from your surgery.
 If your work schedule is less flexible, you might consider getting surgery around a holiday or other break - such as around Thanksgiving, Christmas, or spring break - when you will have family around to help you as you recover.

 Weeks 1-2: During the initial recovery phase, you can expect to experience some pain, discomfort, swelling, and bruising.
 Pain medication will be prescribed to help alleviate any pain and discomfort during arm lift recovery.
 Be sure to drink a lot of water during this time as pain medication can be dehydrating.

-You may advised to sit and sleep with elevated arms for the first few days after surgery to reduce swelling.
-You will also be directed on how to change bandages and keep incisions and surgical drains, if placed, clean.
-You’ll want to take it easy to allow your body to heal - but gentle walks a few times a day are encouraged to help you avoid blood clots.
+You may be advised to sit and sleep with elevated arms for the first few days after surgery, to reduce swelling.
+You will also be directed on how to change bandages and keep incisions and surgical drains (if placed) clean.
+You’ll want to take it easy to allow your body to heal - but gentle walks a few times a day are encouraged, to help you avoid blood clots.

 Consult with Dr. Majewski for any guidance regarding activity and when you can expect to resume regular activity.

 Weeks 3-4: Many patients begin to feel somewhat recovered as early as 10 days after surgery, though some may require a full two to three weeks to feel “normal” and return to work.
 By this point, you should be able to manage pain with over-the-counter (non-prescription) pain medications.

 During this time, even though you might feel up to it, it's important to avoid strenuous exercise and heavy physical activity.
 Light walking is recommended to encourage blood circulation and reduce the risk of blood clots, which can occur from prolonged bed rest.